daeunyeo/Pediatric-brain-age/README.md

 **1. Head motion and data quality in children**

-Resting-state fMRI requires subjects to remain still without any external stimulus.
+Resting state fMRI requires subjects to remain still without any external stimulus.
 This is a known practical problem with young children, who show elevated head motion artifacts under resting conditions.
-The movie-watching paradigm in ds000228 naturally sustains visual attention, reducing motion artifacts and improving signal quality in pediatric subjects.
+The movie watching paradigm in ds000228 naturally sustains visual attention, reducing motion artifacts and improving signal quality in pediatric subjects.
 Using naturalistic stimuli to sustain attention in young participants is standard practice in developmental neuroimaging.